How to Dispute a Debt Collection

 Bottom line

 Dealing with the collections process can seem a bit daunting, but you do have rights for disputing a debt collection.
-It’s not unheard of for debt collectors to ask for payments, even if it’s not your debt.
+It’s not unheard of for debt collectors to ask for payments, even if it’s not your debt, and debt collection scams are common.

 Article sources